 Getting a better electricity deal

 In South East Queensland, you can choose from a range of retailers offering competitive electricity deals.
 Shopping around could save you money on your bills.
-This factsheet offers tips to help you compare offers and find the plan that meets your needs and budget.
+This fact sheet has tips to help you compare offers and find the plan that meets your needs and budget.

 Electricity information for tenants